 Design Principles

 Friction grip design relies on a sufficiently high clamping force maintained by the fasteners to prevent transverse slippage of the clamped plates due to transverse load.
-It has the principal advantage that, providing slip does not occur, the fastener feels only the tensile preload in the case of symmetric joints (double shear and two faying surfaces) shown in Figure 9-3 and Figure 9-4.
-In the unsymmetrical case of a single faying surface (single shear) shown in Figure 9-5 and Figure 9-6 the joint’s deformation creates relatively small tension load in the fasteners, which is normally insignificant.
+It has the principal advantage that, providing slip does not occur, the fastener feels only the tensile preload in the case of symmetric joints (double shear and two faying surfaces) shown in Figure 9-3.
+In the unsymmetrical case of a single faying surface (single shear) shown in Figure 9-5 and Figure 9-6 the joint’s deformation creates relatively small tension load in the fasteners, which is usually insignificant.
+This handbook addresses the load transfer by the friction between the clamped parts as a basic design principle.
+Note that this approach is not followed by other standards like, e.g., NASA-STD-5020 that, for human spaceflight missions, does not allow to use friction to react applied shear forces between the clamped parts for ultimate loads assessment.

-There are also some other advantages:
+There are also some other additional advantages provided by the friction grip design approach:

 Large clearance holes can be used, which facilitates manufacture, assembly and interchangeability.